sap license audit

 Don’t wait for SAP to audit you – audit yourself first:

 • Run SAP’s Measurement Tools: At least annually (preferably quarterly), run SAP’s audit tools such as USMM (User Measurement) and LAW (License Administration Workbench).
 Treat these internal runs like a mock audit.
 Consolidate results across all systems to catch duplicate users or unseen usage spikes.
-For instance, LAW can show if the same person has two accounts in different systems – something SAP auditors will count as two users if not cleaned up.
+For instance, LAW can identify if the same person has two accounts in different systems – something that SAP auditors would typically count as two users if not properly cleaned up.

-• Identify Gaps Early: Scrutinize the internal audit results.
+• Identify Gaps Early: Review the internal audit results thoroughly.
 Are there more named users counted than licenses purchased?
 Are any engines (modules) overused (e.g., the HR module licensed for 1,000 employees now has 1,100 active employees)?
-Finding these issues internally lets you address them on your terms.
+Identifying these issues internally allows you to address them on your terms.
 If you discover you’re 50 Professional users short, it’s better to plan a true-up purchase or reclassify some users now than to be handed a surprise bill later.

 • Simulate an Audit Report: Take your internal data and simulate what SAP might report.
 This means applying SAP’s pricing to any shortfall to estimate exposure.
-For example, if you found 20 unassigned user IDs that default to Professional licenses, that could be 20 × $3,000 = $60,000 in license fees, plus roughly 22% annual support per year (~$13,200/year).
+For example, if you found 20 unassigned user IDs that default to Professional licenses, that could result in $60,000 in license fees, plus approximately 22% annual support costs per year (~$13,200/year).
 Seeing a potential $86,000 compliance cost on paper is a strong motivator to fix the issues before SAP does.

 Regular self-audits reduce risk and make your team comfortable with the audit process, so you won’t scramble when the official audit clock is ticking.